Documentation Revision Date: 2025-03-26

 Data Acquisition, Materials, and Methods

-GeoCryoAI is a hybridized process-constrained ensemble learning framework consisting of stacked convolutionally layered long short-term memory-encoded recurrent neural networks.
-This architecture leverages a multimodal composite of in situ measurements (Gay et al., 2023), airborne remote sensing observations, and PBM outputs to ensure biogeophysical processes are emulated by physical laws while improving the performance and predictive accuracy of the model.
+GeoCryoAI leverages a multimodal composite of in situ measurements (Gay et al., 2023), airborne remote sensing observations, and process-based modeling (PBM) outputs to ensure biogeophysical processes are emulated by physical laws while improving the performance and predictive accuracy of the model.
 Moreover, this framework integrates optimization equations, regularization cost functions, and a Bayesian Optimization search algorithm to populate a hyperparameter dictionary, reconcile data mismatches, expedite convergence, and minimize error residuals during teacher forcing.

 Data Access